eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-networking.md

 ## **Peers**

 #### Peer Ids
-Peer Identity is a unique reference to specific peer in the network and remain constant as long as the peer lives.
+[Peer Identity][peer-identity] is a unique reference to specific peer in the network and remain constant as long as the peer lives.
 Peer Ids are [multihashes][multihash], which are a self-describing values having the following format:<br/>

 `<varint hash function code><varint digest size in bytes><hash function output>`

 <figure class="diagram" style="text-align:center">